Maddy-MM/youtube-rag-chatbot/README.md

 ## Project Workflow

+1. User logs in with username and password
+2. JWT token issued and stored for the session
-1. User provides a YouTube video URL
+3. User provides a YouTube video URL
-2. Extract video ID
+4. Extract video ID
-3. Attempt transcript fetch — direct, then proxy (if credentials configured), then manual paste
+5. Attempt transcript fetch — direct, then proxy (if credentials configured), then manual paste
-4. Split transcript into chunks
+6. Split transcript into chunks
-5. Generate embeddings
+7. Generate embeddings
-6. Store embeddings in vector database
+8. Store embeddings in vector database
-7. Retrieve relevant chunks based on user question
+9. Retrieve relevant chunks based on user question using MMR
-8. Pass context + query to LLM
+10. Pass context + query to LLM
-9. Return generated response
+11. Return generated response

 ---